derviselisee/Enterprise-Security-and-Monitoring-Lab/README.md

 ## PURPOSE OF THIS PROJECT

-This project recreates a realistic enterprise network designed to integrate identity services, firewall security, SD WAN connectivity, high availability, endpoint monitoring, and threat detection into one unified ecosystem.
+The purpose of this project is to design and operate a fully integrated enterprise style network where identity management, firewall security, monitoring, and threat detection work together as a unified system.
-The objective is to build and operate a multi platform environment where Windows and Linux clients authenticate through centralized identity infrastructure, security events are collected and analyzed through SIEM and monitoring tools, and FortiGate firewalls enforce segmentation and protect network traffic.
-This lab mirrors how modern SOC and network engineering teams collaborate to manage authentication, system performance, monitoring workflows, and incident detection across a fully functional enterprise environment.
+This lab allows me to practice real world workflows by centralizing authentication through Active Directory, enforcing security controls with FortiGate firewalls, and using SIEM and monitoring tools to track system health and detect malicious activity.
+The project provides a hands on environment that simulates how modern organizations secure their networks, monitor critical assets, and respond to incidents across diverse platforms.

 ## For Resume
 Enterprise Security and Monitoring Lab — Resume Bullet Points